 KNOW WHAT KIND OF CONNECTOR YOU NEED

 The term "reverse SMA" gets misused when talking about Chinese radios.
 There is such a thing as a "reverse" connector but it's not what 99% of those using the term really mean.
-NO Wouxun radio uses a "reverse" connector.
+NO Chinese radio that I know of uses a "reverse" connector.

 The SMA connector consists of a threaded outer part (1/4-36) and an inner part that has either a "pin" or a "hole".
 The threaded part has nothing to do with the gender of the connector.
 The gender is determined by either the "male" pin or the "female" hole.
 On a standard SMA connector having a "threaded stud", it will have a hole, making it a SMA Female connector.
 This SMA Female will screw into a "threaded recess" with a center pin, which is a SMA Male connector.

 So what is a "reverse SMA" connector?
 It has the same threaded part, but the interior of the connector is the opposite.
 For example, a threaded stud with a center pin would be a reverse SMA female connector.
 A threaded recess with a center hole would be a reverse SMA male connector.

 you will have to pay postage BOTH directions for an exchange

 I wound up with one of these in SMA-F and one in BNC.
 I've also got a Diamond SRJ77CA (SMA-F version of the 77CA antenna).
 The one I now carry everywhere is the BNC version of this antenna, and I prefer it to the Diamond.

 I've given away the SMA-F version to another ham with limited financial means, and he finds it has greatly improved his ability to hit repeaters while riding public transit.

 Performance-wise, it's pretty much identical so far as I can tell.
 I see no reason to pick up the Diamond FR77CA at higher price.